Arctic ‘Doomsday’ Global Seed Vault Is About To Get A $13 Million Upgrade

 — New York Now (@NewYorkCP) February 26, 2018

 Dale added that it would ensure that the Svalbard Global Seed Vault could continue to deliver the world’s gene banks a secure storage space in the future.
-This goal is a significant task to protect the genetic material that is essential to global food security, as noted by the Futurism.
+This goal is a significant task to protect the genetic material that is essential to global food security, as noted by Futurism.

 The Svalbard Global Seed Vault (SGSV) is useful in time of crisis.
-In 2015, the SGSV transferred about 116,000 seed samples in a seed bank in Aleppo, which had been damaged by the Syrian Civil War recently.
-After two years, the seeds developed and new samples returned for storage at the SGSV.
-Dale said that this shows that the global seed vault is universal insurance for food supply for the coming generations.
+In 2015, the SGSV transferred about 116,000 seed samples in a seed bank in Aleppo, which had been damaged by the Syrian civil war.
+After two years, the seeds developed and new samples were returned for storage at the SGSV.
+Dale said that this shows that the global seed vault is universal insurance for food supplies for the coming generations.

-SGSV has also been damaged in 2016 by a permafrost thaw that triggered flooding on the entrance of the vault’s tunnel.
-It amounted to $9 million to build the facility.
-The newly planned renovation could refurbish more the damaged vault’s entrance tunnel.
+SGSV has also been damaged in 2016 by a permafrost thaw that triggered flooding at the entrance of the vault’s tunnel.
+It cost $9 million to build the facility.
+The newly planned renovation could refurbish more of the vault’s damaged entrance tunnel.